chriskrycho/step-stool/README.md

 the formatting on this first section matters quite a bit.

 The default Step Stool theme makes use of the following pieces of metadata, if you supply them.
-Note that the titles of the fields are case- sensitive (though the option values are not always).
+Note that neither the titles nor the option values of the fields are case-sensitive.

   - Author(s): Fairly self-explanatory: the author (or authors) of the post in question.
 You can supply `Author` or `Authors`; Step Stool will understand